tesselo/tesselate/README.md

 with a date stamp attached to it.
 The date column should either be a text column with a `YYYY-MM-DD` structure, or a proper date column.

+All other feature attributes will automatically be stored in the `attributes` field on the api side.

 There is one optional argument to reset the current set of training samples.
 If `reset=True` is passed as an argument, all current training samples in the layer will be permanently deleted.